michaels10/mm3/docs/Setting-up-docker.md

 We now need to grant your user the privilege to execute the `sudo docker` command without having to enter a password.
 Open (or create) the following file using admin privileges:

-`sudo open -a textedit /etc/sudoers.d/docker`
+`sudo visudo -f /etc/sudoers.d/docker`

+This will open the file in vi.
+In case you are unfamiliar, press 'i' to start editing.
 Then, add the following line:

 `USERNAME HOSTNAME = NOPASSWD: /usr/local/bin/docker`

 where `USERNAME` and `HOSTNAME` need to be replaced by your own values for the user name and host name, that you have determined above.
+When you are done editing, press <Esc>, and then ':wq'.

 You can now run docker without entering password, and without the `sudo` command.
 Try for instance: